The Oklahoma Department of Rehabilitation Services (DRS) administers iCanConnect.

 Meet the Program’s Manager

-Jeri Cooper works as a deaf-blind specialist and rehabilitation teacher for the Oklahoma Department of Rehabilitation Services.
-Cooper, who is blind with extremely low hearing, also manages iCanConnect.
-She assesses and trains clients who have significant hearing and vision loss ensuring they receive the right equipment and training to remain connected to family, friends and community.
+Julie Bailey works as a Program Manager for the Oklahoma Department of Rehabilitation Services.
+Julie, who is blind from a hereditary type of glaucoma, is managing iCanConnect.
+She will assist with assessing and training clients who have significant hearing and vision loss ensuring they receive the right equipment and training to remain connected to family, friends and community.

 Julie holds a master’s degree in rehabilitation teaching of the blind, is a Certified Vision Rehabilitation Therapist (CVRT), and is also a Certified Rehabilitation Counselor (CRC).